 Do I Belong? offers fascinating insights into such questions as: Why fear growing diversity?
 Is there a European identity?
 Who determines who belongs?
 Is a single sense of 'good' belonging in Europe dangerous?
 This collection provides a unique commentary on an insufficiently understood but defining phenomenon of our age.

 Authors include: Zia Haider Rahman, Goran Rosenberg, Isolde Charim, Hanno Loewy, Diana Pinto, Nira Yuval-Davis and Doron Rabinovici among others.

-Antony Lerman is a Senior Fellow of the Bruno Kreisky Forum for International Dialogue in Vienna.
-He has written on multiculturalism, racism, antisemitism, and Israel/Palestine for the Guardian, Independent, New York Times, London Review of Books, Prospect, The Nation, New Statesman and Haaretz.
+Antony Lerman is Senior Fellow at the Bruno Kreisky Forum for International Dialogue in Vienna and Honorary Fellow of the Parkes Institute for the Study of Jewish/non-Jewish Relations at Southampton University.
 He is the author of The Making and Unmaking of a Zionist: A Personal and Political Journey (Pluto, 2012) and editor of Do I Belong?
 (Pluto, 2017).

 'In today's world, no task is more crucial than the harmonious management of diversity.
 And none is more arduous.
 Whoever hopes to address that issue efficiently needs to listen to voices coming from all over the world and from all walks of life.
 Like the voices gathered in this book' - Amin Maalouf, author of Disordered World and Balthasar’s Odyssey